aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 title: Specify Load Options in Java
 articleTitle: Specify Load Options
 linktitle: Specify Load Options
-description: "Set advanced properties when loading a document using Aspose.Words for Java to obtain more precise control of the process."
+description: "Set advanced properties when loading a document using Java to obtain more precise control of the process."
 type: docs
 weight: 10
 url: /java/specify-load-options/